 Since learning of my own Nordic heritage, I’ve convinced myself that I am his direct descendant, the way I wield a meat tenderizer you’d believe it too.
 I have no evidence, but, no matter.
 Evidence is overrated as far as this story is concerned.

-Somewhere back in 1998ish this idea was born.
-I was a newlywed concerned about eating messy food in front of my new forever man.
-Long story short, I decided to throw everything into a bowl & mix it up.
+Somewhere in the last 10 years, this burger was born.
+I was short on time that day but really wanted a burger, so I decided to throw everything into a bowl & mix it up.
 It was horrible.
 Worst idea I ever had.
-I put too much BBQ sauce, used thawed meat, only knew about salt & pepper, hated onions.
+I put too much BBQ sauce, used previously frozen meat (bad), only knew about salt & pepper, hated onions.
 The burgers fell apart on the grill.
 Fell right through to the charcoal & ash.
 Ended up wrapping it in foil & calling it meatloaf.
 It was not very good to eat.

 Now though… These babies are ready for honorable mention.

-Without giving up my exact ratios, because they still change depending on what’s in the spice cabinet & what’s freshly available (I’m not loyal to fresh, wet spices, I’ll use anything but fresh tends to kick it up a notch) here’s the gist of it:
+Without declaring my exact ratios, because they still change depending on what’s in the spice cabinet & what’s freshly available (I’m not loyal to fresh, wet spices, I’ll use anything but fresh tends to kick it up a notch) here’s the gist of it:

 -Ground beef that’s never been frozen (not negotiable)

 -Bacon, cut in little-ish pieces

 -Cheese, grated not chunks